Introduction

 Targeting by nth-child

-to target specific children based on their position within the parent.
+You can use the & selector with :nth-child(n) to target specific children based on their position within the parent.

-<div class="[&>*:nth-child(3)]:text-red-600">
+<div className="[&>*:nth-child(3)]:text-red-600">

 <p>One</p>